2023 Historic Preservation Commission Award Winner, Renovation, Alteration + Addition to Historical Home: Summit, NJ

 Drawings for the house by Walker and Hazzard Architects circa 1911 indicate that three attic dormers and a covered entry stoop were part of the early design concept but were never built.
 Our design realizes the attic dormers, but instead of the shed dormers originally proposed, references the Palladian details of the home.
 A new portico entry was designed using the existing landing and foundation for the front steps.
 The columns, cornice, and balustrade all draw from Palladian inspiration and Colonial Revival architectural details.
 The new second story addition over the sunroom is intended to resemble a sleeping porch.
 The increased volume is made sympathetic to the street scape and massing of the other homes by composing a series of windows, columns, pilasters and panels authentic to the original period of construction.
-While our work would not qualify as “rigorous preservation”, it gained a warm reception of those on the Historic Preservation Commission.
+While our work would not qualify as “rigorous preservation”, it gained a warm reception of those on the Historic Preservation Commission, and in 2023 The commission bestowed an award for contextual additions.

 Our design realizes the attic dormers, but instead of the shed dormers originally proposed, references the Palladian details of the home.
 A new portico entry was designed using the existing landing and foundation for the front steps.
 The columns, cornice, and balustrade all draw from Palladian inspiration and Colonial Revival architectural details.
 The finished project is consistent in size and scale with the neighborhood street scape.
 In true “Pandemic Style” we are waiting for the new custom door.